Affiliate marketing is alive and kicking. In the U.S., companies will spend over $8.2 billion on this channel in 2022.

 People are online more now, especially since the pandemic, which triggered a global shift to a remote work environment.
 As a result, there has been a spike in eCommerce activity.

-, all age groups report online shopping more than before the outbreak.
+In a RAND study, all age groups report online shopping more than before the outbreak.
 As people buy more and from more sources, the chances of fraud increase.

 The trend is set to continue, so it's time for retailers and advertisers to get familiar with the playing field.
 If you want to tap into the immense potential of affiliate marketing, you must know what you're up against.

-8 Affiliate Marketing Scams To Know About In 2022
+8 Affiliate Marketing Scams To Know About.

 1. Cookie Stuffing

-is an affiliate scam where fraudsters force malicious tracking code from multiple affiliate networks onto a visitor's computer.
+Cookie stuffing is an affiliate scam where fraudsters force malicious tracking code from multiple affiliate networks onto a visitor's computer.
 If the visitor purchases on another retail site, the scammer can claim the commission from the sale.

 Also known as cookie dropping, this ad fraud leads to wrongful attribution, enabling the fake affiliate to take a cut of the sale, even though they did nothing to advertise the product or facilitate the transaction.